 Further, the expansion and adjustments of several IFRS measures announced by the International Accounting Standards Board could have an adverse impact on BNG Bank's reported results and financial condition.
 The revised IFRS 13; Fair Value Management, took effect on 1 January 2013 and has resulted in an adjustment to the valuation of certain derivatives that BNG Bank uses for hedging currency and interest rate risks and that it generally holds to maturity.
-These derivatives must now be valued based on overnight interest rates (the "Overnight Index Swap Curve" or "OIS"), which is expected to have a material effect on hedge accounting and to permanently increase the volatility of BNG Bank's annual results.
-The deadline for implementation of IFRS 9; Financial Instruments, Classification and Measurement, which will replace IAS 39, Financial Instruments Recognition and Measurement, was deferred from early 2013 to early 2015.
-However, BNG Bank assumes implementation at the end of 2013 in order to ensure the availability of comparable figures for 2014.
-The change in accounting standards with respect to impairment and hedge accounting included in IFRS are in particular expected to have a material effect on the volatility of BNG Bank's reported results and financial condition.
-In response to these accounting changes BNG Bank will need to make adjustments to its risk management processes which will require investment in new systems and additional staff.
+These derivatives must now be valued based on overnight interest rates (the "Overnight Index Swap Curve" or "OIS").
+The transition to OIS valuation led to an incidental negative unrealised result of €27 million and is expected to have a material effect on hedge accounting and to permanently increase the volatility of BNG Bank's annual results.
+The deadline for implementation of IFRS 9; Financial Instruments, Classification and Measurement, which will replace IAS 39, Financial Instruments Recognition and Measurement, was deferred from early 2013 to early 2018.
+BNG Bank assumes implementation at the end of 2016 in order to ensure the availability of comparable figures for 2017.
+The change in accounting standards with respect to impairment and hedge accounting included in IFRS 9 may have a material effect on the volatility of BNG Bank's reported results and financial condition.
+In response to these accounting changes BNG Bank will need to make adjustments to its risk management processes which may require investment in new systems and additional staff.

 In addition, the introduction of, and changes to, taxes, levies or fees applicable to BNG Bank's operations (such as the imposition of a financial transactions tax and bank levy) could have an adverse effect on its business and/or results of operations.
-For example, in 2012 a Dutch bank tax was introduced, which, at an amount of €32 million for 2012, had a significant adverse impact on BNG Bank's results of operations.
+For example, in 2012 a Dutch bank levy was introduced, which, at an amount of €3 million for 2013 (2012: €32 million), had a significant adverse impact on BNG Bank's results of operations.

 Although scheduled implementation deadlines are commonly not met, no reversals of proposed new laws and regulations should be expected.
 Nearly all of the proposals will increase, either directly or indirectly, the burden on financial institutions.
 In addition to the implementation costs, measures such as the bank levy, the obligation to centrally clear swap transactions imposed by the European Market Infrastructure Regulation, and the significant increase in disclosure requirements will result in permanently higher costs.
 BNG Bank expects to be most affected by the Basel III/CRD IV proposals and the expansion and adjustments of IFRS.
-In addition, the government decision to obligate local governments to treasury banking from mid-2013 will eventually impact BNG Vermogensbeheer.
+In addition, the government decision to obligate local governments to treasury banking will eventually impact BNG Vermogensbeheer.
 See "Amendments to the regulation on Treasury Banking may adversely affect BNG Bank's financial condition and results of operations".